trenstonr/browser-context-ai/README.md

 A Chrome extension with a backend service that provides AI-generated, citation-backed answers based on the content of active browser tabs.

+## Features

+- AI-generated answers grounded in active tab content
+- Highlight-to-explain functionality for selected text
+- Quoted citations sourced directly from the webpage
+- Backend support for context management and response logging

 ## Instructions for Use

 ### Load the Chrome Extension